ashwinvis/phd-thesis/chapter_00_0_intro.md

 than what is observed at
 mesoscales and the spectrum scaled as $k^{-2}$.
-Nevertheless, the dynamics of shock-dominated wave turbulence caught our interest and we derived novel scaling theories for spectra, shock separations, structure functions and other related statistics.
+Nevertheless, the dynamics of shock-dominated wave turbulence caught our interest and we derived novel scaling theories for spectra, shock separation, structure functions and other related quantities.
 These results are presented in @augier_shallow_2019.
 The study can be potentially extended to other domains such as acoustics, but is unlikely to find straightforward applications in geophysical turbulence.
 Therefore in a second study [@LindborgMohanan2017] we modified the shallow water equations into a toy model, which does not cause waves to evolve into shocks and has nice properties such as a quadratic expression for kinetic energy.
-Another advantage of using the toy-model is that we obtain a $k^{-5/3}$ spectrum for $k > k_f$ and similar dynamics, when compared against the GCM results reported in @AugierLindborg2013.
+Another advantage of using the toy-model is that we obtain a $k^{-5/3}$ spectrum and similar dynamics, as seen in the GCM reported in @AugierLindborg2013.

 In the first section in this chapter, we present a background of the theoretical, experimental and computational attempts towards understanding the mesoscale energy